MEA-23/server-share/README.md

 ### Support

-If you encounter any issues or have questions about the File Server, feel free to open an issue on GitHub or reach out to [your email/contact information].
+If you encounter any issues or have questions about the File Server, feel free to open an issue on GitHub or reach out to mea.xuser23@gmail.com.

 ### License